Fawnskin, California: History

 Fawnskin was once the hub of lakeside activity, serving as a stagecoach stop and tourist attraction with hotels and dining.
 The town's main landmark is the Fawn Lodge, built in 1924, but now closed.
-Composer Fannie Charles Dillon founded Woodland Theater at Fawnskin, Big Bear Lake, California, in 1924 and served as its general manager from 1926 to 1929.
+Composer Fannie Charles Dillon founded Woodland Theater in Fawnskin in 1924, and served as its general manager from 1926 to 1929.

 Other notable landmarks include the Pedersen Saw Mill, which lies just west of the lodge; and the historic post office, which lies to the east of the lodge but now is a private home rental.
 Downtown Fawnskin has some of the oldest buildings in the Big Bear valley.